geomphon/geomphon-perception-ABX/experiments/pilot_May_2019/Readme.md

 You also have to make sure that your textgrids are correctly formatted.
 You must have a tier name "word", in which only the words you want to work on are marked.
 You also have to make sure that there's exactly 3 words per sound per .wav.
 Ex : If you want to study "AKA" , you can only have 3 "AKA" following each other in .wav.
 You can change this in the script stimlist/generate_design.py (more on this later).

+Finally, you will need to change triplet_creation/combine_triplet_meta_information.Rscript.
+You'll have to add your own code that you used to annote your texgrids.
+You can just add it to the list without deleting anything.
 ```
 ### You will have to adapt the makefile too :